DataDog/documentation/content/en/logs/guide/correlate-logs-with-metrics.md

 ## Log Explorer

-To correlate logs and metrics in [Log Explorer][4]:
+To correlate logs and metrics in the [Log Explorer][4]:

-1. Click on any log under **Content**.
-This populates a panel with detailed information about the log.
+1. Click on any log under the **Content** column.
+This expands a panel with detailed information about the log.
 2. Click on the **Metrics** tab within the panel.

 {{< img src="logs/guide/correlate-logs-with-metrics/log-explorer-metrics-tab.png" alt="Setting file permission"  >}}